Back to California

 (2) Existing law requires the Civil Rights Department to provide a poster on discrimination in employment to an employer or a member of the public upon request.
 Existing law requires the poster to be available at each office of the department and requires each employer to post the poster in a prominent and accessible location in the workplace, as prescribed.

-This bill would require the office, on or before July 1, 2027, to raise awareness of the employment right of women experiencing perimenopause, menopause, or postmenopause by taking specified actions, including developing and distributing public education materials that explain workplace protections applicable to employees experiencing menopause-related symptoms.
+This bill would require the commission, beginning July 1, 2027, to raise awareness of the employment rights of women experiencing perimenopause, menopause, or postmenopause by taking specified actions, including developing and distributing public education materials that explain workplace protections applicable to employees experiencing menopause-related symptoms.

 Current Bill Text